stesla/rcfiles/README.md

 # .rcfiles

+## Installation

-This repo is set up to use [GNU Stow](https://www.gnu.org/software/stow/).
-If you clone it to a directory directly under your home directory, you can just stow the directory for each component like this:
+This repo is set up to use [GNU Stow](https://www.gnu.org/software/stow/) to manage symlinks.

+After checking out the repository, run the following commands to get the repo fully set up:

   cd ~/.rcfiles
+  git submodule update --init --recursive ./git-hooks/post-checkout stow -t .git/hooks git-hooks

+After that, you can install whichever sets of config files you want:

+  cd ~/.rcfiles
   stow bash
   stow ssh
   stow x11

-To install the ssh hooks do the following:

-  cd ~/.rcfiles
-  stow -t .git/hooks git-hooks